drchristlex/tiktok-research-tools/README.md

 If you are on a Windows computer, getting started takes four steps:

-**Step 1 — Install Python**
+**Step 1: Install Python**

 Python is the programming language this tool runs on.
 If you do not already have it, download and install it from [python.org](https://www.python.org/downloads/).
 During installation, make sure to tick the box that says **"Add Python to PATH"** before clicking Install.

-**Step 2 — Download this tool**
+**Step 2: Download this tool**

 Click the green **Code** button at the top of this page, then click **Download ZIP**.
 Unzip the downloaded file somewhere convenient, such as your Desktop or Documents folder.

-**Step 3 — Launch the tool**
+**Step 3: Launch the tool**

 Open the folder you just unzipped and double-click **run_tiktok_app.bat**.
 A small terminal window will appear briefly, and then the tool will open automatically in your web browser.
 You can minimise the terminal window but do not close it — it needs to stay running in the background to keep the tool working.

-**Step 4 — Enter your credentials**
+**Step 4: Enter your credentials**

 In the sidebar on the left, enter your TikTok Research API client key and client secret.
-Optionally, you can click **💾** to save them — you will only need to do this once, as they will be remembered for future sessions.
-Your credentials are stored only on your own computer and are never shared with anyone.
+Optionally, you can click **💾** to save them.
+You will only need to do this once, as they will be remembered for future sessions.
+Your credentials are stored only on your own computer and are never shared with anyone (note that sharing your credentials with people outside the specified project team goes against TikTok's ToS and can get your access revoked).

 You are now ready to collect data.